rknightuk/rknight.me/src/posts/2022/lite-youtube-for-micro-blog.md

 ![](https://rknightuk.s3.amazonaws.com/site/lite-youtube-after.png)

+You can see it working on [this post about The Last of Us](https://toot.rknight.me/2022/12/04/last-of-us.html) or on [this post with two videos](https://toot.rknight.me/2022/11/22/i-just-realised.html).

 Why did I do this instead of using [YouTube shortcodes](https://discourse.gohugo.io/t/embed-youtube-video/2692/7)?
 Two reasons:

 1. Shortcodes are great but what if I change where my site is hosted?
 Those links won't work any more